ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 A Publisher Client MUST support 'group\_SenderId' parameter (REQ29).

 If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members, upon the new node's joining (see {{rekeying}}).
-In such a case, the joining node is not able to access secure communication in the pubsub group prior its joining.
+In such a case, the joining node is not able to access secure communication in the pub/sub group prior its joining.

  Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter.
 The joining node MUST verify the proof-of-possession (PoP) evidence, which is a signature, specified in the 'kdc_cred_verify' parameter of the Join Response (REQ21).

 ### Join Error Handling {#join-error}